-D.1.8 Latin Small Letter Y vs. Latin Small Letter Y With Hook
+D.1.8 Latin Small Letter Y vs. Latin Small Letter Y with Hook

 Hypothesis:

-Latin Small Letter Y and Latin Small Letter Y With Hook may be considered equivalent by readers and writers, since the extended hook is a frequent variation encountered in hand-writing.
+Latin Small Letter Y and Latin Small Letter Y with Hook may be considered equivalent by readers and writers, since the extended hook is a frequent variation encountered in hand-writing.